 This lush tropical has lance-shaped, dark green leaves that flush to a brilliant purple.
 A silvery, iridescent sheen can sometimes coat the purple flush, making the purple look metallic or iridescent.
 Each of its leaves can grow to reach 7 inches in length and up to 3 inches wide.

-Persian shield often grows to be three to four feet tall, and two to three feet in width.
+It often grows to be three to four feet tall, and two to three feet in width.
 It’s primarily grown for those brilliant purple-flushed leaves, but does produce some tiny flowers in the winter months in zones 10-11 or when overwintered indoors.

 As the color of the plant can fade with age as well, most grow this plant as an annual.
 Alternately, you can heavily cut it back to encourage new growth and color.

-Caring For Persian Shield
+Persian Shield Care

-Tropical plants like persian shield can occasionally be a little picky, so it’s essential to know the best conditions to grow them in.
+Being a tropical plant, it can occasionally be a little picky, so it’s essential to know the best conditions to grow them in.
 Here’s a short checklist of what you need to do.

 Light and Temperature

-The Persian shield plant can handle full sun to partial shade, but if you’re at all in doubt, opt for slightly shadier conditions.
+It can handle full sun to partial shade, but if you’re at all in doubt, opt for slightly shadier conditions.
 As these often grow under the cover of trees, dappled sunlight is just fine.

 People in hot desert environments where the sun is blindingly hot should also plan on going for partial shade conditions when growing this outdoors.
 At the very least, ensuring the plant has afternoon shade during the hottest part of the day is wise.